top of page

 To develop code in C/C++ for our DAQs, you can use STM32CubeIDE, a free software tool used by professionals in industry.

-oder is our strong recommendation.
+oder is our recommendation.

 In contrast, a Dynamic Systems and Controls class, with focus in modeling/simulation/controls can bypass t